ClickHouse/ClickHouse/docs/en/operations/table_engines/mergetree.md

 #### Available Types of Indices

-* `minmax` Stores extremes of specified expression (if expression is `tuple`, then it stores extremes for each element of `tuple`), uses stored info for skipping blocks of data like primary key.
+* `minmax` Stores extremes of specified expression (if the expression is `tuple`, then it stores extremes for each element of `tuple`), uses stored info for skipping blocks of data like primary key.

 ```sql
 INDEX sample_index (u64 * length(s)) TYPE minmax GRANULARITY 4